-A Go command-line tool and library for flashing firmware to Espressif ESP8266 and ESP32-family microcontrollers over a serial (UART) connection.
+A Go command-line tool and library for flashing firmware to Espressif ESP8266 and ESP32-family microcontrollers over serial (UART) or USB-JTAG/Serial connections.

 Supported Chips